What Is the American Opportunity Tax Credit?

 - You can’t claim more than one tax benefit per year for each student.

-Claiming the American Opportunity Tax Credit
+How do you claim the American Opportunity Tax Credit?

-Either the student or another taxpayer who claims the student as a dependent can take the credit on a personal tax return.
+Either the student or another taxpayer who claims the student as a dependent can take the credit on a personal income tax return.
 You need to complete the relevant sections of IRS Form 8863 and include it with your income tax return to claim the credit.

-With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
-Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.
+With TurboTax Expert Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
+Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Expert Assist.

-And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
+And you can file your own taxes with TurboTax Do It Yourself.
+Easily start your taxes by adding your forms and answering a few simple questions, then we’ll guide you from there.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.